Rudra2002/terminallinux/README.md

 # Terminal Linux Paper
 Terminal Daily Star

-This scripts uses the Daily Start Newspaper Website to scrape it and view the pdf in your linuxos using zathura as the pdf reader.
+This scripts uses the Daily Star Newspaper Website to scrape it and view the pdf in your linuxos using zathura as the pdf reader.

 To install use the following command: